Ki972/Final-Project/README.md

-# Final-Project
-Holiday Packages Prediction using Machine Learning
+# Final-Project: Holiday Packages Prediction using Machine Learning
+by 7 Bola Naga
+The Members:
+1.
+2.